30+ Free and Budget-Friendly Things to Do in Philadelphia

 Spruce Street Harbor Park is just one of the many free outdoor experiences found along the Delaware River waterfront.
 Photo by M. Stanley.

-Cherry Street Pier is a redeveloped, century-old municipal pier that offers performances, pop-up shops, food vendors and more, year-round.
-The pier’s open-air section on the eastern end is home to the Garden pop-up dining experience.
+Cherry Street Pier is a redeveloped, century-old municipal pier that offers year-round performances, pop-up shops, food vendors and more.
+The pier’s open-air section, on the eastern end, is home to the Garden pop-up dining experience.
 Tables can be reserved online to enjoy food and drink while admiring breathtaking views of the Delaware River.

-Just north of Cherry Street Pier, Race Street Pier is a multi-level recreational pier popular among runners and features lawns perfect for riverside picnics.
+Just north of Cherry Street Pier, Race Street Pier is a multi-level recreational pier popular among runners.
+The pier also features lawns, perfect for riverside picnics.
 Enjoy stunning views beneath the Benjamin Franklin Bridge as ships sail by along the Delaware River.

 The Rail Park is an elevated green space located just a short walk north from Chinatown and the Pennsylvania Convention Center.
 Photo by M. Smith.